 The precision spectral response of the sensor tightly matches the photopic response of the human eye.
-With strong infrared (IR) rejection, the OPT3006 accurately meters the intensity of light as seen by the human eye, regardless of the light source.
-The strong IR rejection also aids in maintaining high accuracy when design requires mounting the sensor under dark glass.
-The OPT3006, often in conjunction with backlight ICs or lighting control systems, creates light-based experiences for humans, and is an ideal replacement for photodiodes, photoresistors, or lower-performing ambient light sensors.
+With strong infrared (IR) rejection, the OPT3007 measures the intensity of light as seen by the human eye, regardless of the light source.
+The IR rejection also aids in maintaining high accuracy when design requires mounting the sensor under dark glass.
+The OPT3007, often in conjunction with backlight ICs or lighting control systems, creates light-based experiences for humans, and is a replacement for photodiodes, photoresistors, or lower-performing ambient light sensors.